-The art of chiropractics is based on the theory that diseases and disorders are caused by misalignment of the bones, especially those in the spine, thus obstructing proper and uninhibited nerve functions.
+The art of Chiropractic is based on the theory that diseases and disorders are caused by misalignment of the bones, especially those in the spine, thus obstructing proper and uninhibited nerve functions.

 Thai Bone Setting as an Indigenous Chiropractic Method

-Traditional Thai Indigenous healers set broken bones by pulling them back into place, and the area around the fracture is stabilized with wooden sticks and the like.
-Medicinal herbal compresses and packs are applied also and various rituals and incantations are performed to speed up the healing process.
+Traditional Thai indigenous healers or Bone Setters (also written Bonesetters) mend broken bones by pulling them back into place, and the area around the fracture is stabilized with wooden sticks and the like.
+Medicinal herbal compresses and packs are applied also, including Thai Massage, and various rituals and incantations are performed to speed up the healing process.

-Apart from the above, bone setting is supposed to be particularly helpful with:
+Apart from the above, bone setting is thought to be particularly helpful with:

-Bone Setting as a general practice within Thai Massage
+Bone Setting as a General Practice within Thai Massage

 Many receivers and practitioners are acquainted with the so-called “Bone Cracks” or “Cracking” in Thai Massage.
-Usually, cracking (or realignment) happens spontaneously and automatically during a Thai Massage session when muscles get relaxed: bones or joints simply go/flip back into their natural position, which feels and sounds like a “pop” or “crack.”
+Usually, cracking (or realignment) happens spontaneously and automatically during a Thai Massage session when muscles get relaxed.
+Often bones or joints simply go or flip back into their natural position, which feels and sounds like a “pop,” “click,” or “crack.”

-The massage practitioner can also deliberately help cracking or realign bones by using certain manual techniques putting pressure on surrounding muscle areas and support immediate realignment.
+The Massage practitioner can also deliberately help cracking or realign bones by using certain manual techniques to support immediate realignment and readjustment.
 This is typically done at the end of a Thai Massage treatment session when the receiver’s muscles are in the most relaxed state possible.

-In Thailand, we can recognize certain type of cracks applied of which neck-cracks, back/spine-cracks, hands, fingers, feet, ankles and toe cracks are perhaps the best known and most applied.
+In Thailand, we can recognize certain types of cracks being applied, of which neck cracks, back and spine cracks, hands, fingers, feet, hip, ankles and toe cracks are perhaps the best known.

-Although relatively rare to be found, there are some teachers in Thailand who have specifically designed training courses or parts of training courses to teach bonesetting (or bone setting), Thai Chiropractics or cracking.
+Although relatively rare to be found, there are some teachers in Thailand who have specifically designed training courses or parts of training courses to teach bone setting, Thai Traditional Chiropractic, and cracking.